aviv240/MainProjectFS/README.md

 Summary:

-The project is a Coupon system that contains coupons being uploaded by Companies, and can be viewed and bought by Customers using the client side, which is a website built with AngularJS, Html and CSS.
+The project is a Coupon system that contains coupons being uploaded by Companies, and can be viewed and bought by Customers using the client side.

+Client side: HTML, CSS and AngularJS(Type Script).

-The server side is built uaing Java, Spring and JDBC.
+Server side: Java, Spring and JDBC.

-And for the Database SQLServer is used.

-Main Features:
--- Login system based on a token that is being requested from the Website(client) and managed by the Server,the server generates a random token using a java.util.UUID Library.

--- Coupon cleanup thread - deletes all the expired coupons from the Database(check the end date of the coupon each day)

---three way system(Facade system):
-1.Administrator.
-2.Company.
-3.Customer.

-Project Structure:

-Back-End:
+Database: SQLServer.

+ **Project Structure:**

+The Project is divided to 2 main parts: Back-end and Front-end.

+  **Back-End:**

+    The back-end has 5 layers:

+  1.The first layer is the Database(SQLServer) -- There are 5 tables in the Database:

+     # Companies Table - the information of all the companies that have registered into the website.
+     # Customers Table - the information of all the customers that have registered into the website.
+     # Coupons Table - the information of all the coupons that have been created by the companies.
+     # Customers_VS_Coupons - the information of all the Purchases of coupons that have been made by customers.
+     # Categories - the information of all the categories available for the Coupon system.

+  2.The second layer is the Repositories -- there are 3 Repositories one for each user type:
+     1. Admin
+     2. Company
+     3. Customer

-At the base of the Project there is the Database:SQLServer
+     all the 3 of the classes extend the Class JPARepository

-there are 3 classes that are connected to him, Admin, Company and Customer Repositories -- they have all the commands that speak directly to the Database like C.U.R.D(Create, Update, Read, Delete).

-then there are 3 classes that are DBDAO (connection between the facades and the repositories), Admin, Company and Customer DBDAO -- thay have methods that use the repository's methods to talk to the Database using Spring Framework.
+  3.The third layer is the DBDAO -- there are 3 Dbdao one for each user type:
+    1. Admin
+    2. Company
+    3. Customer

+    all the classes @Autowire their user type repositories, and use the built methods in the repository to make basic actions on the Database like CRUD(Create, Read, Update, Delete):

+    using methods like save(), findById(), findAll() and some custom query.

+   4.The fourth layer is the Facade -- there are 3 Facades one for each user type:
+      1. Admin
+      2. Company
+      3. Customer

+      all the 3 Facade classes extend a main facade class that @Autowire all the 3 DBDAO.

-then there are 3 classes that are the Facades(the side that is closest to the client) -- their methods are most of the functionality and methodology all the validations the checks the flagging happends in the facades, it is the heart of the server.
+      the Facade is the main layer of the project, it holds all the validations and all the methodology of the server side like:

-then there are 3 classes that are Controllers(the connector between the requests from the client-side and the responses of the server-side using REST) -- they have methods that are being used by the client-side.
+        1. Login Method that checks the Database(admin login is hard coded) and generates a token and returns it.
+        2. Adding new coupons, companies or customers.
+        3. updating coupons, companies or customers.
+        4. deleting coupons, companies or customers.
+        5. extracting information about coupons, companies or customers.

+   5. the fifth and last layer is the Controllers(Rest) -- there are 3 Controllers one for each user type:

+        the controllers has a method for each method that exists in the facades but it connects the server to the website using rest.

+   More Features:

+      **Login Manager - handles the login to the server, using the facades login Methods, based on a token that is being requested from the
+      Website (client) and managed by the Server, the server generates a random token using a java.util.UUID Library and returns it to the client side.**

+      **Daily Thread - checks each day for Coupons that are expired.**

-Front-End(still under development, version of the website in the files is not updated)
+Front-End: (still under development, version of the website in the files is not updated)

-it is a website being built with HTML, CSS and AngularJS(Type Script).

-Main Features: